 Informal Bid-A telephone quotation or an unsealed pricing offer.
 A bid for a purchasing intention that is less than the dollar amount

 Inspection Report-To inform a procurement entity that an examination or testing of commodities on contract has taken place.
 Such a

 report would further inform the authority of the quality or condition of such goods.

-inventory loss and all inventory gains.
+loss and all inventory gains.
 (2) Absolute error: the sum of all errors without regard to sign.
-May be expressed as a
+May be expressed as a percentage of

 Invoice (Bill) -A list of charges or costs presented by a vendor to a purchaser, usually enumerating the items furnished, their unit and